Doing business in Ireland

+Copyright in a musical composition with words expires 70 years after the death of either the author of the musical composition or the author of the words of the musical composition, whichever death is later.
 Copyright in a sound recording generally lasts for 50 years after it is made or made available (if it is made available during such 50 years).
 Copyright in a broadcast expires 50 years after the broadcast is first transmitted.
 Protection in a computer-generated work expires 70 years after the date on which the work is first made lawfully available to the public.

 Confidential information is information communicated in circumstances importing an obligation of confidence (for example, in the course of employment).
 Protection can arise automatically at common law or under contract.
 Whether the protection arises depends on the type of information imparted.
 The information must have the necessary quality of confidence.
 The information must have been imparted in circumstances which imposed an obligation of confidentiality on the other person.
 The right is enforced by an action for breach of confidence, either under contract law or under tort law.
 Protection lasts for as long as the information remains confidential and there is a legitimate interest that requires protection.
 A party alleging a breach of confidence must be able to show that the other person used the information in a manner that is not intended or authorised by the owner.